elunna/nerfhack-changelog/README.md

 * Activating Protection from shape changers wakes up shifters when they revert to their normal shape (this also applies to Werebane, since that also confers PfSC)
 * Rings of free action offer protection from grabbing attacks (from SLASH'EM).
 * Lower chances of rings exploding during charging (SporkHack).
 Rings with enchantment +3 or lower will no longer have a chance to explode when charged, and rings at -5 or lower will only explode from cursed charging
+* Rings of conflict usually generate cursed.
+* Reduced the probability for amulets of reflection.
+* We fully identify rings of increase damage or accuracy with enough experience killing monsters.

 #### Eating Jewelery & Accessories
 * Eating rings and amulets only confers an intrinsic for a temporary period.